mrkkrp/dot-emacs/README.md

 be as simple as possible.
 I prefer single keys and key sequences over key-chords.
 Even if it's not faster, it's better for health.

-I make use of <kbd>F</kbd> keys.
-There are not so many of them (I could bind only 9 commands this way, since <kbd>F1</kbd>, <kbd>F3</kbd>, and
-<kbd>F4</kbd> are already used by Emacs) so we have to use them
-wisely. <kbd>F</kbd> keys are precious because single key pressing is the most efficient thing you can do and on most keyboards you can easily reach the keys.
+With my Kinesis Advantage keyboard, I make use of keys in thumb clusters.
+I measured that I hit the “save” button often enough to put it to prominent position and that I did.
+My thumb clusters also contain functions like “find file”, “switch to buffer”, “switch window”, and a key that start a lot of sequential commands that I will describe in a moment.

 Next, Emacs allows us to define some custom key bindings: <kbd>C-c</kbd>
 prefix followed by a single key.
 I've assigned some commands this way.
-The bad thing about these shortcuts is that you have to start them with a chord
-<kbd>C-c</kbd> (this paragraph is a bit obsolete I wrote it before I started
-to use “Sticky Keys”, but it's still relevant for those who don't use that feature), while it's way better than <kbd>C-c C-o C-l</kbd> (such shortcuts shouldn't be used at all!), I don't like to press several keys simultaneously (unless such a combination is self-sufficient, like
-<kbd>C-n</kbd>).
-Also, there are not so many combinations starting with this
-common prefix, if we want to avoid too long key sequences.
+The bad thing about these shortcuts is that you have to start them with a chord/key combination <kbd>C-c</kbd>, while it's way better than <kbd>C-c C-o C-l</kbd> (such shortcuts shouldn't be used at all!), I don't like to press several keys simultaneously (unless such a combination is self-sufficient, like <kbd>C-n</kbd>).
+Also, there are not so many combinations starting with this common prefix, if we want to avoid too long key sequences.

 Here key sequences starting with “introducing key” come into play.
 We can choose single key, whose seul rôle will be starting key sequences.
 How long should every such a key sequence be?
 Of course, we want it to be as short as possible, but we cannot use only one key after the introducing key, because total number of combinations won't be satisfactory.
-But we can use two keys after the introducing key (<kbd>▤ Menu</kbd> in my case, if you don't have <kbd>▤ Menu</kbd> on your keyboard you can remap something with help of specialized software), then we get 26 × 26 = 676 combinations!
+But we can use two keys after the introducing key (<kbd>Page Down</kbd> in my case), then we get 26 × 26 = 676 combinations!
 (In practice you get even more because of punctuation and numbers.)
 Not bad at all.
 There are enough combinations for us to prefer those that have some mnemonic value.
 Give this technique a try and you will see how productive you can be!

 See my key-bindings in `mk/mk-global.el` file.